Veedhi-Solanki/Cryptic-Lineage-Detection-in-Wastewater-Surveillance-for-COVID-19/README.md

-# Cryptic-Lineage-Detection-in-Wastewater-Surveillance-for-COVID-19
-Here's the updated README file with the mentioned detail at the beginning:

----

 # Cryptic Lineage Detection in Wastewater COVID-19 Surveillance

 This repository contains a series of scripts designed for the detection of cryptic SARS-CoV-2 lineages in wastewater samples.
 The scripts are organized and numbered according to the order in which they should be executed for both Ontario and NYC workflows.